ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.noConfig`           - [true/false] do not show configuration dialog for instance
 * `common.noIntro`            - never show instances of this adapter on Intro/Overview screen in the admin (like icons, widgets)
 * `common.noRepository`       - [true/false] if adapter delivered with initial installation or has own repository
-* `common.nogit`              - if true, no install from GitHub directly is possible
+* `common.nogit`              - if true, no installation from GitHub directly is possible
 * `common.nondeletable`       - [true/false] this adapter cannot be deleted or updated.
 It will be updated together with the controller.
 * `common.npmLibs`            - deprecated.
 Use package.json `dependencies`.
 * `common.onlyWWW`            - [true/false] say to controller, that adapter has only html files and no main.js, like rickshaw